dart-lang/site-www/src/content/guides/workspaces.md

 * If you open the root folder in your IDE, the dart analyzer will have to have a separate analysis contexts for each package (increasing memory usage).

-Pub allows you to organize your repository as a "workspace" using a single shared resolution for all your packages.
+Pub allows you to organize your repository as a _workspace_ using a single shared resolution for all your packages.

 :::note